microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/signin_get.md

 ## Optional query parameters

-This method supports the following OData Query Parameters to help customize the response.
-Check [OData Query Parameters](https://developer.microsoft.com/graph/docs/concepts/query_parameters) for how to use these parameters.
+This method supports OData Query Parameters to help customize the response.
+Check [OData Query Parameters](/graph/query_parameters.md) for how to use these parameters.

 ## Request headers